-Recently, I created a story structure diagram to help me visualize and plan as I work on my novel.
-There are plenty of story structure diagrams on the Web, but I wanted graphic of my own so that I could use layers to overlay my own elements (character arcs, major events, and what-not).
+Recently, I created a story structure diagram to help me visualize and plan as I work on a novel.
+There are plenty of story structure diagrams on the web, but I wanted graphic of my own so that I could use layers to overlay my own elements (character arcs, major events, and what-not).

 LEGEND: Acts, Periods, Events, Points

 - Hook – Grab the reader, provoke interest,and cause questions to be asked.

 - Inciting Event – The event that sets the story in motion, and will lead to the Key Event.

 - Key Event – The event that causes the protagonist to be caught up in the story.

 - Plot Point 1 – A change of surroundings.
 A personal turning point.
 The point of no return for the protagonist.

 - Strong Reaction – The protagonist has a strong response to the 1st Plot Point.

 - Pinch 1 – The antagonist’s presence and power are displayed.

 - Plot Point 2 – The midpoint.
 The turning point of the novel.
 A change of direction for the characters.
 A push from reaction to action.
 A personal catalyst for the protagonist.
 A move to dramatic, new, fresh, different circumstances.
 The true midpoint is not a scene.
 It’s a moment within a scene.
 It’s like the earth’s core.
 The true center.
 Find it in your novel, and everything will radiate from it.